OpenDMA/opendma-spec/OpenDMA-Spec.md

   A Document is able to keep track of its changes (versioning) and manage the access to it (checkin and checkout).

 - ContentElement
+  A *ContentElement* represents one atomic content element the Documents are made of.
+This abstract (non instantiable) base class defines the type of content and the position of this element in the sequence of all content elements.

+- DataContentElement
-  A *ContentElement* represents one atomic octet stream the Documents are made of.
-The binary data is stored together with meta data like the mime type.
+  A *DataContentElement* represents one atomic octet stream.
+The binary data is stored together with meta data like size and filename.

+- ReferenceContentElement
+  A *ReferenceContentElement* represents a reference to external data.
+The reference is stored as URI to the content location.

 - VersionCollection
   A *VersionCollection* represents the set of all versions of a Document.